 Beginning with twelve enrolled students Sept.
 26, 1910, the Messiah Bible School and Missionary Training Home grew in work, interest and numbers.
 After its first year's work, it had in the educational field several representatives as teachers.
-Its Missionary Department also was represented as far away as South Africa, and will soon have representatives in India.
+Its Missionary Department also is represented as far away as South Africa, and India.

-From twelve students the number increased during the first year to thirty-seven, during the second year to fifty-four and the third year will probably reach seventy-five inclusive of the model school pupils.
-This is about a forty percent increase for each year.
+From twelve students the number increased during the first year to thirty-seven, during the second year to fifty-four, the third year to seventy-six inclusive of the model school pupils, and the fourth year to eighty-nine inclusive of twenty-three model school pupils.

-The number of instructors increased from five to seven during the first year, from seven to nine during the second and from nine to eleven during the third.
+The number of instructors increased from five to seven during the first year, from seven to nine during the second and from nine to ten during the third and fourth.